GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-08-01-optimize-your-csp.md

 But what happens when you stop using one of those tools?

-It's easy to forget to remove those permissions from your CSP.
+It's easy to forget to remove those permissions from your Content Security Policy.
 Over time, this results in bloated, outdated, and potentially less secure policies.

-The **Stott Security** module includes features that make auditing easier:
+The [Stott Security](https://github.com/GeekInTheNorth/Stott.Security.Optimizely) module includes features that make auditing easier:

 1. Navigate to the **Stott Security Interface**
 2. On the **Tools** page, export your current security configuration